-The consultation element of this phase was ended in June 2012, with analysis of the consultation responses taking place during July and August.
+The consultation element of this phase ended in June 2012, with analysis of the consultation responses taking place during July and August of that year.

-Phase Two – Developing and Consulting on the Preliminary Draft Ripon City Plan: Turning the consultation responses and data into a preliminary draft Ripon City Plan, which set out ideas, aspirations and priorities.
-Establishing the vision and objectives for what we want to achieve by 2030, identifying the strategic backdrop, understanding issues and constraints on the city’s future development, and outlining proposals for what can be delivered.
+Phase Two – Developing and Consulting on the Preliminary Draft Ripon City Plan: Work on the initial consultation responses and data on the City was turned into a preliminary draft Ripon City Plan, which set out ideas, aspirations and priorities.
+It established the vision and objectives for what should be achieved by 2030, identified the strategic backdrop, understanding issues and constraints on the city’s future development, and outlined proposals for what could be delivered.

 The preliminary draft Ripon City Plan was published in September 2014 and consultation ended in November 2014.

-Phase Three – Producing and Consulting on the Draft Ripon City Plan: Using the feedback from the preliminary draft to revise the ideas and proposals.
+Phase Three – Producing and Consulting on the Draft Ripon City Plan: Using the feedback from the preliminary draft plan consultation revised the ideas and proposals.
 Completing the collation and analysis of the evidence base.
 Producing the detailed planning policies that will enable the vision and objectives to be delivered and the outcomes associated with making Ripon a better place to be achieved.

-The draft Ripon City Plan was published on Monday 19th September 2016 and consultation ends on 23rd December 2016.
+The draft Ripon City Plan was published on Monday 19th September 2016 and consultation ended on 23rd December 2016.

 Phase Four – Reviewing and finalising the Ripon City Plan: Analysis of the feedback from the Draft Ripon City Plan consultation.
-Consideration of any proposed revisions and finalisation of the draft Ripon City Plan.
+Considering proposed revisions, re-writing policies and finalisation of evidence of the draft Ripon City Plan.

-This is currently expected to take place between February 2017 and Summer 2017.
+This is expected to take place between March 2018 and Summer 2018.

-This is currently expected to take place during late 2017.
+This is currently expected to take place during Autumn 2018

 Phase Seven – Implementation: Formal implementation of the policies and proposals.